HallerPatrick/hallerpatrick.github.io/_posts/2024-02-14-fabricator.md

 ### Empowering Research and Development

-The toolkit is not just a time-saver; it's a game-changer for researchers and practitioners alike.
 By providing a means to quickly generate and experiment with new datasets, Fabricator paves the way for innovative research and practical applications in NLP.

 ```py
 import os